Do We Really Need Money to Be Happy, Solve All our Problems, and Better our Lives?

 True happiness doesn’t come from external factors such as money, material possessions, social status, recognition, Facebook likes, and our families’ approval.

-(By the way, who popularized the idea that we need “things or someone’s approval” to be happy?)
+(Who popularized the idea that we need “things or someone’s approval” to be happy?)

-And it isn’t about being euphoric all the time.
 Instead, happiness is accepting who you are, what you have, what you can do, what you can’t do, and what the world did to you.
 Contentment.

-From “The Little Book of Contentment,” Leo Babauta writes,
+In “The Little Book of Contentment,” Leo Babauta writes,

 “Corporations intentionally make us dissatisfied with our lives or ourselves in some way, so that we’ll buy their solution (a car, new shoes, a new gadget).
 And so we’re always pursuing some dream of material happiness, when obviously that doesn’t work, and it never ends.
 It’s a fantasy.
 We think we need all of that to be happy, but it doesn’t make us happy.
 Instead, we can be happy right now, with what we already have.”